Environmental Management

 Governance

-With regard to the climate-related issues examined by the Sustainability Promotion Division and relevant committees, the Corporate Strategy Meeting, chaired by the President and Chief Executive Officer, meets more than four times a year to discuss such issues.
+With regard to the climate-related issues examined by the Sustainability Promotion Division and relevant committees, Executive council, chaired by the President and Chief Executive Officer, meets more than four times a year to discuss such issues.
 It reports the results of these discussions to the Board of Directors at least once a year.
 In addition, the Board of Directors establishes targets for climate-related issues and monitors the progress the Company is making toward achieving those targets.

 Structure for Promoting Environmental Activities